Dr Zoè Robertson

 Monday - Thursday

 I am passionate about learning: my own learning, the professional learning of teachers, the learning of the education system, and most importantly the impact on children’s learning.
 This has been the underpinning focus and driving purpose throughout my career.
+I am able to focus on this through my role as Director of Teacher Education which proivides an exciting space to consider what 'teacher education' looks like and who we are (as as School of education and collectively in the system) as teacher educators.

 I began my career in education as a primary teacher, working in Fife before broadening my personal and professional horizons to experience life in America and its education system.
 I taught in an elementary school in North Carolina, where I was awarded the North Carolina Cultural Educator of Year award in 2003.